-9.1 You may indicate which of the following are included in your flexible working arrangements strategy:
+You may indicate which of the following are included in your flexible working arrangements strategy:

-- A business case for flexibility has been established and endorsed at the leadership level - Leaders are visible role models of flexible working - Flexible working is promoted throughout the organisation - Targets have been set for engagement in flexible work - Targets have been set for men's engagement in flexible work Leaders are held accountable for improving workplace flexibili Leaders are held accountable for improving workplace flexibility - Manager training on flexible working is provided throughout the organisation - Employee training is provided throughout the organisation - Team-based training is provided throughout the organisation - Employees are surveyed on whether they have sufficient flexibility - The organisation's approach to flexibility is integrated into client conversations

-The impact of flexibility is evaluated (eg reduced absenteeism, increased employee engagement) Metrics on the use of, and/or the impact of, flexibility measures are reported to key management personnel Metrics on the use of, and/or the impact of, flexibility measures are reported to the governing body

-10. Do you have a formal policy and/or formal strategy to support employees with family or caring responsibilities?

-Yes (select all applicable answers)
+A business case for flexibility has been established and endorsed at the leadership level Leaders are visible role models of flexible working Flexible working is promoted throughout the organisation Targets have been set for engagement in flexible work Targets have been set for men's engagement in flexible work Leaders are held accountable for improving workplace flexibility Manager training on flexible working is provided throughout the organisation Employee training is provided throughout the organisation Team-based training is provided throughout the organisation Employees are surveyed on whether they have sufficient flexibility The organisation's approach to flexibility is integrated into client conversations The impact of flexibility is evaluated (eg reduced absenteeism, increased employee engagement) Metrics on the use of, and/or the impact of, flexibility measures are reported to key management personnel Metrics on the use of, and/or the impact of, flexibility measures are reported to the governing body 10.
+Do yo u have a formal policy and/or formal strategy to support employees with family or caring responsibilities? s (select all applicable answers) Policy Strategy (you may specify why no formal policy or formal strategy is in place) Currently under development, please enter date this is due to be completed Insufficient resources/expertise Included in award/industrial or workplace agreement Not a priority Other (provide details): 11. (eg, e ⊠ Ye u offer any other support mechanisms, other than leave, for employees with family or caring responsibilities imployer-subsidised childcare, breastfeeding facilities)? s (you may specify why non-leave based measures are not in place) Currently under development, please enter date this is due to be completed Insufficient resources/expertise Not a priority Other (provide details): 11.1 Please select what support mechanisms are in place and if they are available at all worksites.
+Where only one worksite exists, for example a head-office, select "Available at all worksites".
+Employer subsidised childcare

-Policy Strategy

-No (you may specify why no formal policy or formal strategy is in place)

-Currently under development, please enter date this is due to be completed

-Insufficient resources/expertise

-- Included in award/industrial or workplace agreement - Not a priority - Other (provide details): - 11.
-Do you offer any other support mechanisms, other than leave, for employees with family or caring responsibilities (eg, employer-subsidised childcare, breastfeeding facilities)?

-Yes

-No (you may specify why non-leave based measures are not in place)

-- Currently under development, please enter date this is due to be completed - Insufficient resources/expertise - Not a priority - Other (provide details): - Please select what support mechanisms are in place and if they are available at all worksites.
-Where only one worksite exists, for example a head-office, select "Available at all worksites". - Employer subsidised childcare Available at some worksites only Available at all worksites On-site childcare Available at some worksites only Available at all worksites Breastfeeding facilities Available at some worksites only Available at all worksites Childcare referral services Available at some worksites only Available at all worksites Internal support networks for parents Available at some worksites only Available at all worksites Return to work bonus (only select this option if the return to work bonus is NOT the balance of paid parental leave when an employee returns from leave) Available at some worksites only Available at all worksites Information packs to support new parents and/or those with elder care responsibilities Available at some worksites only Available at all worksites Referral services to support employees with family and/or caring responsibilities Available at some worksites only Available at all worksites X Targeted communication mechanisms, for example intranet/ forums Available at some worksites only Available at all worksites Support in securing school holiday care Available at some worksites only Available at all worksites Coaching for employees on returning to work from parental leave Available at some worksites only Available at all worksites

-Parenting workshops targeting mothers

-Available at some worksites only

-Available at all worksites

-Parenting workshops targeting fathers

-Available at some worksites only

-Available at all worksites

-□ None of the above, please complete question 11.2 below